zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/managing-subscriptions.md

 # Managing Subscriptions

-Subscriptions are a special type of recurring orders and are managed differently than a regular order.
-While all orders, including subscriptions, are initially accepted and processed in the [Orders Menu](./orders-menu.md), once this order has been accepted, it displayed in the Subscriptions Menu.
+Subscriptions are a special type of recurring order and are managed differently from regular orders.
+All orders, including Subscriptions, are accepted and processed in the [Orders Menu](./orders-menu.md).
+However, once a *Subscription* order has been accepted, it is displayed in the Subscriptions Menu.

 ## Fulfilling a Subscription Order